uebergucken/DECBot_Docker/README.md

 DECbot uses a win32 say.exe binary based on a DECTalk 4.1 build, which arguably has 'better' voicing than later versions.

-It's a hefty container at ~640MB as it requires wine, gcc and various build-tools for some dependencies.
-I will work on cleaning it up in future.
+It's a hefty container at ~420MB as it requires xvfb, wine, opus, ffmpeg, python dependencies etc.

 NOTE: We are trying to get the original DECTalk code to build on modern linux distros, which will allow us to do-away with wine and open up many possibilities with voice manipulation.
 If you are experienced in getting C code that spans from 1985-2001 to successfully build, please join us at https://github.com/dectalk